apache/plc4x/README.md

 ./mvnw install -P with-java  # add -DskipTests to omit running the tests
 ```

 You can now construct Java applications that use PLC4X.
-The PLC4X samples
+The PLC4X examples
-are a good place to start and are available inside the `examples`
+are a good place to start and are available inside the `plc4j/examples`
 directory.

 If you want to also build the C++ libraries, this has to be enabled by activating